harrislapiroff/chromamine.com/src/posts/using-expired-covid-antigen-tests.md

 #     url: TBD
 ---

-I have covid this week and I've been using expired antigen tests to track it.
+I have covid this week and I've been (purposely) using expired antigen tests to track it.
 The way antigen tests age is a gradual decrease in sensitivity[^1].
 A strong signal may become weak; a weak signal may drop out entirely.

 I already knew I had covid; I had a known exposure and symptoms, then tested positive two days later.
 I had a stockpile of expired Quidel QuickVue tests[^2], so I figured it would make an efficient use of resources to use them to track my infection.
 The idea is that, with reduced sensitivity, I could still largely rely on true positives.
 If the test line showed up, I almost certainly still had an active covid infection.